 • Staying on marked paths and following instructions on signs,

-• Keeping your dog under close control and never allowing your dog to chase birds,
+• Keeping your dog alongside under close control and never allowing your dog to chase birds,

 • Remembering birds need to rest and feed to survive!